JackDaniells121/phpRightManagementCLI/README.md

 5. enter function name
 6. result will be displayed

+### Missing features :warning:
+Cli app should be able:
+- [ ] add new users, functions, modules, groups
+- [ ] grant rights to users, functions, modules, groups

+### Screenshots :camera:

-This how it looks like on running app:
+This how it looks like running in terminal app:
 ![](cli-app-screen1.png)